 There are many factors to consider when transporting using drayage.
 Here are some tips to help you get started:

-2. Choose a carrier that is experienced in drayage services and has a good reputation.
+- Choose a freight carrier that is experienced in drayage services and has a good reputation.
 Ask for references and check online reviews before making your decision.

-3. Get quotes from multiple carriers so that you can compare rates and drayage services.
+- Get quotes from multiple freight carriers so that you can compare rates and drayage services.
 Be sure to ask about any additional fees that may apply, such as fuel surcharges or accessorial charges.

-4. Make sure you have all the required documents in order before shipping.
-This includes a bill of lading, proof of insurance, and any other required permits or licenses.
+- Make sure you have all the required documents in order before shipping.
+This includes a BOL - bill of lading, proof of insurance, and any other required permits or licenses.

 By following these tips, you can ensure a smooth and successful drayage experience.

-Long haul drayage is typically used for inter-modal transportation, which means that the goods are transported between different modes of transportation, such as from a ship to a train.
-Short haul drayage is typically used for intra-modal transportation, which means that the goods are transported within the same mode of transportation, such as from a truck to another truck.
+Long haul drayage is typically used for intermodal transportation, which means that the goods are transported between different modes of transportation, such as from a ship to a train.
+Short haul drayage is typically used for intra-modal transportation, which means that the goods are transported within the same mode of transportation, such as from one truck to another truck.